github/docs/content/code-security/secret-scanning/working-with-push-protection.md

 {% data reusables.secret-scanning.push-protection-web-ui-choice %}

+For a blocked commit, you can remove the secret from the file using the web UI.
+Once you remove the secret, you will be able to commit your changes.

+{% ifversion push-protection-block-uploads %}

+{% data variables.product.prodname_dotcom %} will also block the commit if you attempt to upload files containing supported secrets.
+The dialog box will show you which files contain the secret.
+You should remove the secret from the files before attempting to upload the files again.

+{% data reusables.secret-scanning.push-protection-web-UI-uploads-beta %}

+{% endif %}

 {% data variables.product.prodname_dotcom %} will only display one detected secret at a time in the web UI.
 If a particular secret has already been detected in the repository and an alert already exists, {% data variables.product.prodname_dotcom %} will not block that secret.

 Organization owners can provide a custom link that will be displayed when a push is blocked.
 This custom link can contain resources and advice specific to your organization.
 For example, the custom link can point to a README file with information about the organization's secret vault, which teams and individuals to escalate questions to, or the organization's approved policy for working with secrets and rewriting commit history.

-For a blocked commit, you can remove the secret from the file using the web UI.
-Once you remove the secret, you will be able to commit your changes.

 You can bypass the block by specifying a reason for allowing the secret.
 For more information on how to bypass push protection and commit the blocked secret, see "[Bypassing push protection when working with the web UI](#bypassing-push-protection-when-working-with-the-web-ui)."